 The mean length of the survey catch (considering both males and females combined) can be calculated.
 The values are plotted against season in Figures 3a-d.
-These figures do not take into account the most recent survey (2014) and will be updated once these data become available.
-These plots generally show the patterns that are to be expected given the features in the length distributions and their changes over time which are noted above.
-In particular, it is evident that the mean size of the survey catch has declined steadily from 2006-2013 at Tristan (from around 87mm CL to 75mm CL).
+These plots generally show the patterns that are to be expected given the features in the length distributions and their changes over time which are mentioned above.
+In particular, it is evident that the mean size of the survey catch has declined steadily from 2006-2012 at Tristan (from around 87mm CL to 75mm CL), with some small increases over the last two seasons.
+The mean size of catch has however steadily increased at Inaccessible over the 2010-2014 period.